Highlights and Updates

 Regardless of your county or income, you will still have a variety of metal tiers to choose from when selecting a policy.

 Finding the right plan is much more than scrolling through the premium costs.
 Gold and Silver plans will charge a higher monthly premium but have lower out-of-pocket costs than Bronze and Catastrophic plans.

 Individuals with health issues who will likely require frequent healthcare will likely be better suited to a higher metal tier policy.
 Conversely, young and healthy individuals will often opt for a lower-tier plan to save money.

 Gold Plans — Ideal for High Medical Costs

-Gold plans are essentially the gold-standard of health insurance.
-These health insurance plans in Alabama provide the best coverage, but they also have the highest premiums.
+The gold-standard of health insurance.
+These health insurance plans in Alabama provide the best coverage, but also the highest premiums.
 If you have a chronic condition, lots of medical expenses, or need lots of prescriptions, a plan in this tier is likely right for you.
-You can expect your plan to cover 80 percent of all your healthcare costs.
+You can expect your plan to cover 80% of healthcare costs.

 Silver Plans — Ideal for Average Medical Costs and/or Low Incomes

 Silver plan premiums are approximately 9% cheaper than Gold and more than 50% pricier than Bronze.
 If you qualify, Silver plans can include a cost-sharing reduction subsidy for low-income households, which covers a large portion of out-of-pocket expenses.

 Silver plans will cover 70% of your healthcare costs, but this can increase to 94% with a subsidy.